adishavit/ctad_for_unique_ptr/readme.md

 ## Acknowledgements

-Thanks to Agustín Bergé, Peter Dimov and Timur Doumler for a fruitful discussion and suggesting that this should be a proposal.
+I'd like to thank Agustín Bergé, Peter Dimov and Timur Doumler for very fruitful discussions and suggesting that this should be a proposal.